Syd Barrett: Wish You Were Here sessions

-Barrett visited the members of Pink Floyd in 1975 during the recording sessions for their ninth album, Wish You Were Here.
+On 5 June 1975, Barrett visited the members of Pink Floyd in during the final stages of recording their ninth album, Wish You Were Here.
 He attended the Abbey Road session unannounced, and watched the band working on the final mix of "Shine On You Crazy Diamond"—a song about him.
 Barrett, then 29, was overweight and had shaved off all of his hair (including his eyebrows), and his former bandmates did not initially recognise him.
 Barrett spent part of the session brushing his teeth.
 Waters asked him what he thought of the song to which Barrett responded "sounds a bit old".
 He is reported to have briefly attended the reception for Gilmour's wedding to Ginger that immediately followed the recording sessions, but Gilmour said he had no recollection of this.

-A few years later, Waters saw Barrett in the department store Harrods; Barrett ran away, dropping his bags, which Waters said were filled with candy.
-It was the last time any member of Pink Floyd saw him.
+It was the last time any member of the group ever saw him.